Mecistops: Etymology

-The genus name Mecistops is most probably derived from the Ancient Greek words μήκιστ (mēkist) meaning "longest" and ὄψις (ópsis) meaning "aspect" or "appearance" or ὄψ (óps) meaning 'face'.
+The genus name Mecistops is most probably derived from the Ancient Greek words μήκιστ (mēkist), meaning "longest", and ὄψ (óps) meaning "face".

 Description

 Slender-snouted crocodiles are native to freshwater habitats in central and western Africa.
 They prefer highly vegetated bodies of water to hide from prey and potential predators.
 They are medium-sized crocodiles, typically slightly smaller than the Nile crocodile, but are larger than several other species of crocodilians.
 Adults are typically about 2.5 m long, but have been known to reach 4.2 m.
 They weigh between 125 and 325 kg.
 Males are significantly larger than females.
 They have a slender snout used for catching prey, hence their name.
 They are incredibly shy and adversely impacted by human disturbance.